 The Best Option for Farrier Education

 When it comes to farrier education programs Mission Farrier School is truly set apart.
-Mission was the first school to incorporate information gained by studies of the ferral horse foot into it's curriculum (commonly known ad Natural Balance).
+Mission was the first school to incorporate information gained by studies of the ferral horse foot into it's curriculum.
 Nearly 30 years and countless examples have proven this to be an excellent model for how the equine foot should function in an ideal environment.
 By mimicking the function of these model feet either through a natural trim, or shoe application we can achieve the best level of soundness possible for each individual horse.

 Mission is dedicated to teaching quality traditional craftsmanship on the forge and anvil as part of our program.
 These are critical skills for the modern farrier just as they were for farriers of antiquity.
 Additionally we provide a high level of horsemanship instruction.
 Good farriers need to also be good horseman.
 Todays clients expect a farrier who can communicate through "timing" and "feel" with a horse rather than resorting to force.